smheidrich/cawspr/README.md

 cat original.txt | cawspr 'hello world' 'goodbye world' > replaced.txt
 ```

+## Advertisement

+Want to perform such replacements for both file contents *and* file paths in a
+directory recursively?
+Consider
+[full-apply](https://gitlab.com/smheidrich/full-apply) which works great with
+cawspr!

 ## Similar projects and other resources

 - [Softwarerecs StackExchange